CrackedPolishedBlackstoneBricksMC/voldeloom/quat_notes/csvs and srgs.md

 * `joined.srg`
   * `PK:`: Hey Guys. ... .Did You Know That the mapped name of the `net` package, is `net` , .
 Subscribe for more tips
-  * `CL:`: proguard class names to NMS mapped names (always starting with net/minecraft/src) holy shit is this where the bukkit term nms comes from....... real
+  * `CL:`: proguard class names to class names always starting with net/minecraft/src except for like 10 of them
   * `FD:`: field names. join the class name and the field name with a `/`
   * `MD:`: method names. join the class name and the method name with a `/`. and their descriptors too, mapped to both naming schemes
   * file always uses `/` characters to separate package path elements, as opposed to `.`